Course of Study

 First Year

-This first year consists of full-time course work, including required courses in research methods, classical social theory, and social statistics, along with elective seminars and a lab in statistical computer programming for the social sciences.
+This first year consists of full-time coursework, including required courses in research methods, classical social theory, and social statistics, along with elective seminars and a lab in statistical computer programming for the social sciences.
 Importantly, students will begin working immediately with at least one professor in their area of interest on research projects that can lead to published work.

 Second Year